 - A student provides written authorization to the Registrar’s Office that specifically

 identifies what information may be released to the parent(s).
 The Student Consent Form helps facilitate this request.
-The student will complete and sign the form; the faculty
+The student will complete and sign the form; the Registrar's

-will verify the photo ID and initial and date the form.
-The consent form is then forwarded
+the photo ID and initial and date the form.
+The consent form is then forwarded to

 - The parent(s) establish that the student is a dependent according to the Internal Revenue Code of 1986, Section 152.
 Parents should be directed to the Registrars Office to submit supporting tax documents.

 - A student provides written authorization to the Registrar’s Office that specifically identifies what information may be released to the parent(s).
 The Student Consent Form helps facilitate this request.
-The student will complete and sign the form; the faculty will verify the photo ID and initial and date the form.
+The student will complete and sign the form; the Registrar's staff member or representative acting on behalf of the Registrar's staff will verify the photo ID and initial and date the form.
 The consent form is then forwarded to the Registrar's Office to be placed in the students file.

 Disclosure: To permit access to, release, transfer or allow any other type of communication of personally identifiable information contained in education records to any party by any means; including oral, written or electronic communication.

 Education Records: All records which contain information directly related to a student; and are maintained by an educational agency or institution or by a party acting for the agency or institution.